MrBartusek/d-chess/README.md

 npm run watch
 ```

-This will start a local server.
+This will start a build process.
 You can then open `public/index.html` file directly or use
 extension such as [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to
 launch development server.